Updated July 2, 2021.

 Disclaimer: I have not and will not receive compensation for this blog post.
 It was such a great experience, I needed to write and tell you about it.

 There are a few epic experiences from our travels that really stand out: swimming with penguins and sea lions in the Galapagos, hot air ballooning in Cappadocia, attending an opera at the Sydney Opera House, to name a few.
-But the sunrise lava boat tour off the coast of Hawaii’s Big Island has made its way to the top of our “epic experiences” list!
+But the sunrise lava boat tour off the coast of the Island of Hawai’i has made its way to the top of our “epic experiences” list!
 After a bit of hesitation and some serious consideration, we decided this is a once-in-a-lifetime experience that we just had to do!

 Hawaiian Lava Boat Tours